 Our Thanksgiving service is the largest meal service of the year, and we sometimes serve more than 1,000 meals out of our little kitchen.
 In October, we start taking volunteer signups for a Thanksgiving shift!

 The Christmas holiday has many opportunities!
 During the holiday week, we host:

 - Dorothy's Guest party - help serve a special lunch meal or bring gifts for our guests

-- Children's Holiday Gift party - help serve the hundreds of children or help with the holiday toy drive!
+- Children's Holiday Gifts - help serve the hundreds of children or help with the holiday toy drive!

 - Women Alive! - help out with their Christmas Eve Prayer dinner

-Additonally, you can keep up with new events and opportunities coming up through our Events Page.
-If you're interested in participating, please sign up for these events at least two weeks in advance by emailing the Volunteer Coordinator or by calling (831) 776-8038.
+Additonally, you can keep up with new events and opportunities coming up through our News and Events Page.
+If you're interested in participating, please sign up for these events at least two weeks in advance by emailing the Volunteer Coordinator or by calling (831) 776-8674.

 FRANCISCAN WORKERS COMMUNITY

 The Franciscan Workers Community works for social justice as an expression of deeply held spiritual values that lead us to serve our fellows while living simply and mindfully in Community.
 We are an inclusive interfaith group who support each other in practicing our diverse traditions with the common goal of manifesting our faith in our daily lives and service.